dmyma/iOS-interview/README.md

 NSOperation adds a little extra overhead compared to GCD, but you can add dependency among various operations and re-use, cancel or suspend them.

-what third party libraries did you work?
+what third party libraries did you work with? golden rule arc?

 ------